ZanyLeonic/leonic.co.uk/src/projects/2022/anisoc-website.md

   - Allowing committee members to simply add society events to the calendar and attach an image.
 - Google Docs App Script to act as a serverless function to provide the calendar data (via a CSV) without the need of an API key on the site.

-Please Note: With the exception of those who gave permission, previous committee members have been removed and replaced with fictional characters to preserve their privacy.
+**Please Note:** With the exception of those who gave permission, previous committee members have been removed and replaced with fictional characters to respect their privacy.